-The Group applies the simplified approach to provide for ECLs prescribed by HKFRS 9, which permit the use of lifetime ECLs provision for trade receivables and lease receivables.
-In measuring the ECLs, trade receivables and lease receivables are grouped based on shared credit risk characteristics and days past due.
-The expected loss rates are based on the payment profiles of sales/leases over a period of 5 years and the corresponding historical credit losses experienced.
-The historical loss rates are adjusted to reflect current and forward-looking macroeconomic factors affecting the ability of the customers/tenants to settle the receivables.
-On that basis, ECL provision for trade receivables and lease receivables was assessed to be immaterial and no loss allowance was recognised during the year.
+The Group applies the simplified approach to provide for ECLs prescribed by HKFRS 9, which permit the use of lifetime ECLs provision for trade receivables.
+In measuring the ECLs, trade receivables are grouped based on shared credit risk characteristics and days past due.
+The expected loss rates are based on the payment profiles of sales over a period of 3 (2021: 5) years and the corresponding historical credit losses experienced.
+The historical loss rates are adjusted to reflect current and forward-looking macroeconomic factors affecting the ability of the customers to settle the receivables.
+On that basis, ECL provision for trade receivables was assessed to be immaterial and no loss allowance was recognised during the year.

-The Group adopts general approach for ECLs of deposits, other receivables and amount due from an associate and consider these financial assets have not significantly increased in credit risk from initial recognition.
+The Group adopts general approach for ECLs of deposits and other receivables and consider these financial assets have not significantly increased in credit risk from initial recognition.
 Thus, these financial assets are classified in stage one and only consider 12-month ECLs.
 ECL provision for these financial assets was assessed to be immaterial and no loss allowance was recognised during the year.